 Generation Gaps in Internet and Computer Use: Informing Our Young People

-Internet Was Not Available to Past Generations
+Internet Did Not Exist in Past Generations

 The Technological Generation Gap: Having a Conversation

 I had the most amazing conversation with some young people the other day about getting school work done.
 We talked about the use of books, computers, internet, and iphones.